Restricting Immigrants’ Access to Benefits By Expanding the Public Charge Rule

 Now, the Administration has expanded the definition.
 Starting October 15, the public charge definition will include someone who “receives one or more public benefit…for more than 12 months in the aggregate within any 36-month period (such that, for instance, receipt of two benefits in one month counts as two months).”
 This new definition will make more low- and moderate-income families susceptible to being labeled a public charge and may make low-and moderate-income immigrant families less likely to apply for the public benefits they need.

 Protecting safety net programs that make up the very first rungs of the ladder of opportunity is key to helping low-income households thrive.
 Access to these programs is the first step to financial security.
 Since many immigrant households are households of color, depriving these families access to public benefits will only further the racial wealth divide and may have profound consequences for families’ well-being and long-term success.
-Twenty-eight percent of immigrants have used public benefits in the form of housing, food, health care, or cash support.
 The potential so-called “chilling effect” of the expanded public charge rule would cause working immigrant households not to use public benefits for fear of retribution.

 Here’s the new criteria the Administration will use to enforce the rule change: